The DayPilot.Http.patch() method makes an HTTP request to the specified URL using the PATCH method.

 The syntax and behavior is inspired by axios.

-DayPilot.Http.patch(url[, data[, options]]);data - the HTTP request body; if this is an object, it will be converted to JSON using JSON.stringify(); a string is passed as is
+data - the HTTP request body.
+If this is an object, it will be converted to JSON using JSON.stringify(); a string is passed as is.

-options.headers - an object with header values
+options.headers (object, optional) - an object with header values

 The DayPilot.Http.patch() method returns a promise.
-If the HTTP response status code is 200, 201, 204 or 304 the promise is resolved, otherwise it is rejected.
+If the HTTP response status code is 200, 201, 204, or 304, the promise is resolved; otherwise it is rejected.

 args.request - XMLHttpRequest object used for making the request